Command Systems Are Also Known As

 • Customer Relationship Management: Managing interactions with customers.

-• Financial Management: Tracking income and expenses.
+• Financial Management: Tracking income and expenses That's the part that actually makes a difference..

 • Human Resources Management: Managing employees.